LavonTMCQ/NikePigDGA/Documentation/README.md

-# NikePig Documentation - Comprehensive Knowledge Base
+# Last Pigs Standing Documentation - Comprehensive Knowledge Base

-This Documentation folder contains a comprehensive knowledge base for developing and understanding the Cardano smart contracts required for the "NikePig" decentralized application.
+This Documentation folder contains a comprehensive knowledge base for developing and understanding the Cardano smart contracts required for the "Last Pigs Standing" decentralized application (formerly NikePig).

 **📁 Location:** `/Documentation/` - Centralized documentation system for professional development tracking

-## Project Overview: NikePig
+## Project Overview: Last Pigs Standing

-NikePig is a perpetual, high-stakes lottery dApp on the Cardano blockchain.
-It aims to attract continuous participation through unique game theory mechanics, an ever-growing prize pool, daily rewards, and long-term payout strategies.
+Last Pigs Standing is an experimental decentralized contribution and ranking game on the Cardano blockchain.
+It aims to attract continuous participation through unique game theory mechanics, including the innovative Reset Killer feature, an ever-growing prize pool, daily community participation incentives, and transparent payout strategies.

 ## Purpose of this Knowledge Base